 What does the cross mean to you?
-We wear beautiful crosses around our necks, and we have a simple cross with clean lines hanging over our altar.
-This isn’t the kind of cross Jesus was thinking about when he said, ‘take up your cross and follow me’ (Matthew 16:34).
+We wear beautiful crosses around our necks, and many churches hang a cross over the altar.
+These carefully crafted crosses might be works of art.
+But this isn’t the kind of cross Jesus was thinking about when he said, ‘take up your cross and follow me’ (Matthew 16:34).

-But we don’t like to think about the suffering and the pain that goes with obeying this command.
-We are Methodists, after all not Calvinists or Lutherans.
+We don’t like to think about the suffering and the pain that goes with obeying this command.
 We like to concentrate our attention on God’s grace, rather than on our depravity and sinfulness.
 The cross with which we identify is tidy and pretty, not rugged and blood-stained.

-The fact that there are even such designations as Methodist or Calvinist or Lutheran points us to another problem we face as Christians.
+Different denominations hold different views, of course.
+The fact there are even such designations as Methodist or Calvinist or Lutheran points us to another problem we face as Christians.
 In today’s church, we have an identity crisis, and it is reaching catastrophic proportions.
 Even within a denomination, we have division over points of doctrine and practice.
 But this is nothing new.

 The first century church at Corinth had the same problem.

 Now I appeal to you, brothers and sisters, by the name of our Lord Jesus Christ, that all of you be in agreement and that there be no divisions among you, but that you be united in the same mind and the same purpose.

 For it has been reported to me by Chloe’s people that there are quarrels among you, my brothers and sisters.
 What I mean is that each of you says,

 “I belong to Paul,” or

 “I belong to Christ.”

 Has Christ been divided?
 Was Paul crucified for you?
 Or were you baptized in the name of Paul?
 I thank God that I baptized none of you except Crispus and Gaius, so that no one can say that you were baptized in my name.
 (I did baptize also the household of Stephanas; beyond that, I do not know whether I baptized anyone else.)